LucaMica02/WASAText/README.md

 ## Description 📖

-Connect with your friends eortlessly using WASAText!
+Connect with your friends effortlessly using WASAText!
 Send and receive messages, whether one-on-one or in groups, all from the convenience of your PC.
 Enjoy seamless conversations with text or images and easily stay in touch through your private chats or group discussions!

+## About This Project

+This project’s initial structure comes from the [Fantastic Coffee (decaffeinated) template](https://github.com/sapienzaapps/fantastic-coffee-decaffeinated), adapted to fit WASAText’s requirements.

 ## Project Structure 🏗️